-- Chapter 2 Past research into the punch process will be presented.
-Relevant past research on plates and connections with various hole types will also be discussed. - Chapter 3 The specimens and test methods used for this project will be discussed.
-The research project included 118 plates tested in tension, 33 plates tested in fatigue, 102 double shear lap splice connections tested in tension, and 12 double shear lap splice connections tested in fatigue. - Chapter 4 The results from all of the tests will be presented.
-This will include data from Lubitz (2005), as well as the current project.
-All of the current data, as well as results from other researchers, will be analyzed and compared.
+- Chapter 2-Past research into the punch process will be presented.
+Relevant past research on plates and connections with various hole types will also be discussed. - Chapter 3-The specimens and test methods used for this project will be discussed.
+The research project included 118 plates tested in tension, 33 plates

-Chapter 5 - A conclusion of this research project will be provided.
-The tests and results will be summarized, and recommendations and/or possible code changes will be given.
+- tested in fatigue, 102 double shear lap splice connections tested in tension, and 12 double shear lap splice connections tested in fatigue. - Chapter 4-The results from the tests will be presented as well as a short description of the relevant specimen fabrication procedures.
+The data generated in this project as well as results from other researchers are analyzed and compared. - Chapter 5-A conclusion of this research project will be provided.
+The tests and results will be summarized, and recommendations and/or possible code changes will be given. - Appendix A-Lists the recommended specification changes based upon the results of this study.

+Chapter 2.
 Literature Review